Solution Brief: Secure Data as a Service (SDaaS)

 What is missing is secure storage of real-time (not back-up) data, which is being increasingly requested and continually accessed by enterprise users.

-Ground breaking BOHH’s Secure Storage as a Service (SSaaS)
+Ground breaking BOHH’s Secure Data as a Service (SDaaS)

-BOHH Labs is introducing a new, unique capability to the enterprise Cloud market, Secure Storage as a Service, which offers databases or specific file security that businesses desperately need.
+BOHH Labs is introducing a new, unique capability to the enterprise Cloud market, Secure Data as a Service, which offers databases or specific file security that businesses desperately need.
 This enables on premise deployments to actively prioritize applications, databases or infrastructure to a lower cost, and secure cloud deployment without impacting user access.
-Companies can choose which data to store with full knowledge of data confidentiality/ sensitivity – Bring your own storage (BYOS).
+Companies can choose which data to store with full knowledge of data confidentiality/ sensitivity – Bring your own Data/ Storage.

 While the market has various related offerings: public Cloud, IaaS, PaaS, etc., secure data storage is not available.
-BOHH offers Secure Storage as a Service which delivers:
+BOHH offers Secure Data as a Service which delivers:

-- Low latency – Zero Downtime by implementing SSaaS alongside existing infrastructure and applications which reduces time to market
+- Low latency – Zero Downtime by implementing SDaaS alongside existing infrastructure and applications which reduces time to market

 - High Performance – Ultra Secure